zendesk/ar_mailer/README.txt

 For FreeBSD or NetBSD script is share/bsd/ar_sendmail.
 This is old and does not support the config file unless someone wants to submit a patch.

+Alternatively, use a monitoring solution like monit or god, or google: cron @reboot